BPurgert/Mastermind/README.md

 # Mastermind

 This is a console based version of the game Mastermind.
 You'll have 10 changes to guess the four digit combination.
 The digits of the combination are between 1 and 6.
+Invalid guesses are not counted against your 10 changes.

 A + sign is printed for each correct digit in the correct place.
 A - sign is printed for every digit that is part of the combination but in the wrong place.
 If a digit in your guess is not part of the combination nothing will be printed.